mozilla/autophone/USAGE.md

           if Autophone can't find one.
 (FIXME: This may no longer be needed?)

+--usb-network: IP or network address for ppp over usb connections.
+               If specified, set up adb ppp over usb connections so that all traffic from the devices to the host or network specified by usb_network passes through the ppp over usb connection.
+Otherwise, use the default 'network.

+--usb-gateway: Ethernet device over which to route usb network traffic.

 --logfile: Log main Autophone system messages to this file.
 Defaults to
            autophone.log.
 Devices will log to their own files in the format <logfile base>-<phone id>.<logfile extension>, e.g.